 The fruit of a partnership between Chef Carlo Cracco and the Lavazza Team, Coffee Lens is an ironic tribute to myopia.
-The coffee, mixed with a vegetable gelatin at constant temperature, is molded into the shape and consistency of a real contact lens.
-Coffee Lens is a special coffee preserved jelly, served in traditional authentic lens cases, for a novel experience of the flavor and design of food.
+The coffee, mixed with a vegetable gelatin at constant temperature, is moulded into the shape and consistency of a real contact lens.
+Coffee Lens is a special coffee preserved jelly, served in traditional authentic lens cases, for a novel experience of the flavour and design of food.

 The crispy coffee-chocolate glaze on the outside encloses the delicious soft core of Èspesso Cappuccino "cooked" in liquid nitrogen.
 A true delight for the palate, combining bitter and sweet notes with crispy and soft textures.